-A student wishing to withdraw from the program must complete the Withdrawal from Program Form and submit it to the registrar of the college of registration, who will in turn immediately notify the GCTS Office.
+A student wishing to withdraw from the program must complete the Withdrawal from Program form and submit it to the registrar of the college of registration, who will in turn immediately notify the GCTS.
 The withdrawal is recorded on the student academic record and reflected on the transcript, and is subject to published refund schedules, if applicable.
-An application for re-admission by a student who has withdrawn will be made in competition with all other applicants.
-All re-admissions decisions are made by the GCTS Admissions Committee, upon recommendation by the student's initial college of registration.
+If a student withdraws from the program with in-progress or incomplete courses, a final grade of INC will be recorded on their academic record.
+An application for readmission by a student who has withdrawn will be made in competition with all other applicants.
+All readmissions decisions are made by the GCTS Admissions Committee during the normal admissions cycle, upon recommendation by the student's initial college of registration.